• Skip to primary navigation

 As a result, I strongly urge you to use the most natural toppings as much as possible and avoid industrialised packaged foods which mostly contain far too much sugar.

-tray of golden brown toasted slices of eggy bread in a French bakery in front of baguettes and loaves
+tray of the best French toast recipe for golden brown eggy bread in a French bakery in front of baguettes and loaves

 What are Good Toppings for French Toast at Breakfast?